Dynamic flux surrogate-based partitioned methods for interface problems

-For every grid size $N$ we train a separate DMD flux surrogate operator using training data specific to the grid size and the test problem.
+Thus, for every grid size $n$ we train a separate DMD flux surrogate operator using training data specific to the grid size and the test problem.
 This data is generated by prescribing the initial conditions given by the Gaussian hills in Section \ref{sec:train-nosource} and then augmenting \eqref{eq:TP} with source terms and boundary conditions corresponding to the patch test and the combination test problems.
-Once properly configured, the model problem is solved using the IVR(C) scheme.
+Once the model problem is properly configured, its hybrid monolithic formulation is solved using the IVR(C) scheme.

-To account for variations in the grid size we scale the Gaussian hills in a manner proportional to the mesh size $h=1/N$, i.e., we double the number of Gaussian hills used in training and half their width when we reduce the mesh size by half.
+To account for variations in the grid size, we scale the Gaussian hills in a manner proportional to the mesh size $h=1/n$, i.e., we double the number of Gaussian hills used in training and half their width when we reduce the mesh size by half.
 For example, a $128\times 128$ grid will use twice as many Gaussians for training the DMD operator as a $64\times 64$ grid.
-Because the number of time steps required to reach the final time $T=2\pi$ is different for each grid, the lengths of the time series for the subdomain solutions and the interface flux comprising the training data are also different and are given by the numbers $q_N$, $N\in\{16,32,64,128\}$ defined earlier.
+Because the number of time steps required to reach the final time $T=2\pi$ is different for each grid, the lengths of the time series for the subdomain solutions and the interface flux comprising the training data are also different and are given by the numbers $S_n$, $n\in\{16,32,64,128\}$ defined earlier.

-To train the DMD flux surrogate operators we apply Algorithm \ref{dmd_algorithm} with the relative snapshot energy threshold $\epsilon$ dependent on the test problem and/or the grid size parameter $N$.
-Table \ref{tab:DMD_eps_ranks} shows the values of this threshold for each test problem and grid size along with the ranks of the resulting DMD flux operators.
-The data in this table reveals that the bulk of the snapshot energy can be captured by a relatively small number of modes, which is essential for the efficiency of the DMD operator.
-This observation is further confirmed by the plots of the snapshot energies in Figures \ref{fig:dmd-energy-patch}--\ref{fig:dmd-energy-combo}.
-Finally, we set the distance threshold in \eqref{eq:patch-def} to be $\delta_i= 5/2 h$.
-With this choice the interface patch size remains the same on all grids and equals two.